 There is a robust governance process for the development, independent validation and approval of any credit risk model.
-The models go through a rigorous review process before they are endorsed by the GCRMC and the Risk EXCO.
+The models go through a rigorous review process before they are endorsed by the GCRMC and Risk EXCO.
 They must also be approved by the BRMC before being used.
 The key risk measures generated by the internal credit risk rating models to quantify regulatory capital include PD, LGD and EAD.
-For portfolios under the Foundation IRBA, the supervisory LGD and EAD estimates are applied.
-For retail portfolios under the Advanced IRBA, internal estimates are used.
+For portfolios under the Foundation IRBA, internal estimates of PD are used while the supervisory LGD and EAD estimates are applied.
+For retail portfolios under the Advanced IRBA, internal estimates of PD, LGD and EAD are used.
 In addition, the ratings from the credit models act as the basis for underwriting credit risk, monitoring portfolio performance and determining business strategies.
-The performance of the rating systems is monitored regularly by the GCRMC and the BRMC to ensure their ongoing effectiveness.
+The performance of the rating systems is monitored regularly and reported to the GCRMC, Risk EXCO and BRMC to ensure their ongoing effectiveness.

 An independent risk unit conducts formal validations for the respective rating systems annually.
 The validation processes are also independently reviewed by Group Audit.
-This serves to highlight material deterioration in the rating systems for management attention.
-Retail portfolios are categorised into the following asset classes under the Advanced IRBA: residential mortgages, qualifying revolving retail exposures and other retail exposures.
+These serve to highlight material deterioration in the rating systems for management attention.